Sargent & Sorolla: Christopher Riopelle & Richard Ormond in conversation – Inspired by the recent Sorolla exhibition at the National Gallery (London)

 This event will be taking place in The Lifford Hall in Broadway (Worcestershire – in the north Cotswolds).

-Tickets are £15 and will go on sale through the website at 10am on Good Friday (April 10th) and up to 3 weeks earlier for benefactors of the festival
+Tickets are £15 and will go on sale through the website at 10am on Good Friday (April 10th) and 2 weeks earlier for benefactors of the festival